Somniscient

 Frequently Asked Questions

-- What does long, beautiful hair mean in a dream?
+What does it mean if I cut my own hair in a dream?

 Journaling Prompts